shreyasminocha/nand2tetris/projects/03/readme.md

 - 512-register RAM

-Memory of 512 registers, each 16 bit-wide.
+Memory of 512 16 bit registers.

 ```c++
 IN in[16], load, address[9];